flux-capacitor/flux-capacitor/README.md

 # Flux Capacitor

-Data storage as it's supposed to be.
-Easy to use, event-based, functional.
-Gives you control over time and data.

 *"Your UI and data flow are reactive and event-oriented.
 So why isn't your database?"*

 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)